-Industry-linked projects invite you to take on authentic workplace challenges related to your future career.
+At Swinburne, our industry-linked projects enable you to take on authentic industry-based challenges related to your future career.
 All projects are team-based and guided by real industry professionals.

-- participate in real, on-the-job challenges that may include competitions, research projects or internal briefs
+- participate in real, industry challenges that may include competitions, research projects or internal briefs

-- learn how to apply your knowledge to actual workplace tasks
+- learn how to apply your knowledge to industry-based projects

 - improve your teamwork skills